Indiana University

 Note: The following instructions require you to have a working Internet connection.
-If you do not have one, see Connecting to the Internet at IU.
+If you do not have one, see Connect to the internet at IU.

 On this page:

-2. For Windows 7, switch to Small Icons view.
+2. In Windows 7 and Vista, from the Start menu, select Control Panel.
 For Vista, on the left-hand side, select Switch to Classic View.

 4. To update all drivers, select your computer's name, and, from the Action menu, choose Scan for Hardware Changes.
 This should install any missing drivers.